HYPJUDY/caffe-dnnh/README.md

 1. [Dr.Tao Mei](https://www.microsoft.com/en-us/research/people/tmei/) draw an outline of this research for me.
 2. The triplet ranking hinge loss layer is implemented by @FuchenUSTC in [his caffe repository](https://github.com/FuchenUSTC/caffe).
-3. Preprocessed triplet CIFAR-10 dataset in `caffe-dnnh/runtime/cifar_hash_dataset` is shared by @FuchenUSTC.
+3. Preprocessed triplet CIFAR-10 dataset and related scripts are shared by [@FuchenUSTC](https://github.com/FuchenUSTC).
 Read [my post#dataset](https://hypjudy.github.io/2017/04/14/caffe-dnnh/#dataset) for more details about its structure so as to understand the structure of DNNH defined in prototxt.
 4. Networks structure and parameters are refered to [codes_triplet_hashing1.zip](http://www.scholat.com/portaldownloadFile.html?fileId=4909) provide by first author [Hanjiang Lai](http://www.scholat.com/laihanj).